-The associated zoning change proposes to change the zoning on the property from SF-3-NP to MF-1-NP to build 11 to 12 townhomes on approximately seven acres.
+The associated zoning change proposes to change the zoning on the property from SF-3-NP to MF-1-NP to build 11 to 12 townhomes on approximately 0.75 acres.

 PUBLIC MEETINGS: The ordinance-required virtual community meeting was held on July 9, 2020.
 Approximately 243 meeting notices were mailed to people who own property or have utility accounts within 500 feet of the property, in addition to neighborhood groups and environmental organizations who requested notification for the area.
 Five city staff members participated in the meeting, in addition to Ron Thrower and Victoria Haase, the applicant's agents.
+Six people from the neighborhood logged into the virtual meeting.